dotnet/designs/accepted/2022/FunctionPointers.md

 CALLCONV_GENERIC       = 0x10
 ```

-The calling convention is considered managed if the callKind is "default" or "vararg", so the proposed `Type.IsUnmanagedFunctionPointer` does not require looking at the newer modopts (at least currently; it is possible new managed calling conventions are introduced at some point).
+The calling convention is considered managed only if the callKind is "default" or "vararg" so the proposed `Type.IsUnmanagedFunctionPointer` does not require looking at the newer custom modifiers (at least currently; it is possible new managed calling conventions are introduced at some point that would require custom modifiers).

-**Open issue: currently this design does not provide a way to determine if the managed calling convention is "default" vs "vararg" or "instance" vs. "explicit" (for the "this" parameter to instance methods).** However, we could easily add new methods to expose this (e.g. using two `bool` properties `IsExplicitThis` and `IsVarArg` or add a future-extensible implementation with enums instead of `bool`).

-C# only uses the newer modopts approach when necessary; see the [c# spec section](https://learn.microsoft.com/dotnet/csharp/language-reference/proposals/csharp-9.0/function-pointers#metadata-representation-of-calling-conventions).
-However, we should assume any valid encoding.
+C# only uses the newer custom modifiers (also called "modopts" for "modifiers that are optional") when necessary; see the [c# spec section](https://learn.microsoft.com/dotnet/csharp/language-reference/proposals/csharp-9.0/function-pointers#metadata-representation-of-calling-conventions).
+However, we should assume that other compilers may not use "CallKind" even when it could.

-When returning the calling conventions through `Type.GetFunctionPointerCallingConventions()` any calling convention encoded using "CallKind" will return the appropriate CallConv* type, just like it was added through a modopt.
+When returning the calling conventions through `Type.GetFunctionPointerCallingConventions()` any calling convention encoded using "CallKind" will return the appropriate CallConv* type, just like it was added through a modifier.
 This normalization avoids having to expose the "CallKind" in the API and makes it simpler for callers since there is just a single method to return the calling conventions no matter how they were encoded.
 The `Type.IsUnmanagedFunctionPointer` property was added since there are not CallConv* types for mananged that would otherwise have helped determine this.

+Internally in the runtime, the "CallKind" information will no longer be tracked by the function pointer type.
+Currently it is tracked, but that will change for unmodified types to just detecting "default" and "vararg" only to avoid inconsistent equality checks across function pointer types that differ only how unmanaged parameter types are encoded in metadata (either in "CallKind" or as a modifier - either could be used to represent the same calling convention in metadata).

 ### _Off-topic thoughts on using custom modifiers to represent calling conventions_
 Using the CallConv* classes to represent calling conventions was added in V6 because new callling conventions needed to be added and would not fit within the 4 bits that were being used to encode the existing calling conventions based on ECMA-335.
 So the decision, arguably not the best, was made to encode new calling conventions using custom modifiers since that would not affect existing metadata readers or require a ECMA-335 change.
 However, there are alternative approaches which may or may not have been considered -- one such approach would be to change the encompassing byte to be a 32-bit compressed integer encoding instead which .NET/CLI uses extensively elsewhere.
 This compressed integer approach is possible since the encompassing byte did not use bit 7 (`0x80`) which is the flag for a compressed integer to switch from one byte to two bytes.
 This would require a ECMA-335 change which would break other metadata readers once two+ bytes are used.

-## Signature types
+## Modified types
-Although we don't want to expose custom modifiers from function pointer types that are not calling conventions, obtaining the other custom modifiers is useful for those who read metadata for varying reasons.
-The proposal is to expose functionality that return "signature types" which are an extended function pointer type that has `GetRequiredCustomModifiers()` and `GetOptionalCustomModifiers()` methods which return all custom modifiers.
-These APIs only work with signature types that are returned from `FieldInfo.GetSignatureFieldType()`, `PropertyInfo.GetSignaturePropertyType()` and `ParameterInfo.GetSignatureParameterType()`.
+Obtaining all custom modifiers including `ref\out\in` is useful for those who read metadata for varying reasons.
+The proposal to support that is to expose functionality that returns a "modified type" which, for function pointers, is an extended function pointer type that internally has references to the custom modifiers which are exposed through `GetRequiredCustomModifiers()` and `GetOptionalCustomModifiers()`.
+These APIs only work with types that are returned from `FieldInfo.GetModifiedFieldType()`, `PropertyInfo.GetModifiedPropertyType()` and `ParameterInfo.GetModifiedParameterType()`.

-The "signature type" terminology is used in ECMA-335 but also called a "modified type" elsewhere including the CLR, `MetadataLoadContext` and `MetadataReader`.
+This "modified type" terminology is used internally elsewhere including the CLR, `MetadataLoadContext` and `MetadataReader`.
+A "unmodified" type is a standard type that does not have any custom modifiers, even though in metadata it may.

 In CLI metadata, only fields, properties, local variables, method parameters and function pointer parameters allow custom modifiers.
 A type, method or function pointer itself cannot have custom modifiers; function pointers use the "return parameter" to contain its custom modifiers used for calling conventions.
-Thus, the new `GetSignature*Type()` methods could be called `GetFunctionPointerSignature*Type()` instead.
+Thus, the new `GetModified*Type()` methods could be called `GetFunctionPointerModified*Type()` instead.
 However, the shorter version is used here just in case this no longer holds to just function pointers.

 For additional information on encoding, see ECMA-335 `II.23.2 Blobs and signatures`.
 Note that in C# a function pointer is emitted as an ECMA "StandaloneMethodSig".
 There are several other types of custom modifiers besides the calling convention ones.
-For example, in C#, a field is also a "signature" and can have a `volatile` modifier which is emitted as a custom modifier and will be returned via `FieldInfo.GetSignatureFieldType().GetRequiredCustomModifiers()` as the `System.Runtime.CompilerServices.IsVolatile` type.
+For example, in C#, a field is also a "signature" and can have a `volatile` modifier which is emitted as a custom modifier and will be returned via `FieldInfo.GetModifiedFieldType().GetRequiredCustomModifiers()` as the `System.Runtime.CompilerServices.IsVolatile` type.
 In C++\CLI there are additional modifiers including `System.Runtime.CompilerServices.IsConst`.

 ## Supporting both runtime- and and static-reflection
-Previous discussions included the suggestion that both calling conventions and signature types are only exposed from the [`MetadataLoadContext`](https://learn.microsoft.com/dotnet/api/system.reflection.metadataloadcontext) class since it is the preferred approach to read metadata (vs. runtime reflection) due to being agnostic to the runtime referenced by the various reflected types.
+Previous discussions included the suggestion that both calling conventions and modified types are only exposed from the [`MetadataLoadContext`](https://learn.microsoft.com/dotnet/api/system.reflection.metadataloadcontext) class since it is the preferred approach to read metadata (vs. runtime reflection) due to being agnostic to the runtime referenced by the various reflected types.
 However, this design proposes full fidelity between the runtime and `MetadataLoadContext` (other runtimes besides the CoreCLR, including Mono and AOT runtimes, will need to be updated of course).

-The reason to support calling conventions through `Type.GetFunctionPointerCallingConventions()` with the runtime are that the calling conventions may be useful in runtime-cases (not just introspection cases) and because there is a larger design factor with the CoreClr: the internal function pointer implementation uses the "CallKind" byte to hold the legacy calling conventions for things like determining if the VARARG convention is used.
-In addition, the CoreClr has a concept of "TypeKey" and "TypeHandle" and they are 1:1 today meaning that all `Type` instances are fully self-describing and thus, we can't have additional state hanging off of `Type` that is not part of the "key", such as calling conventions -- thus also the reason for bifurcation of signature types and non-signature types.

-So we have two choices for exposing the calling conventions:
-1) Expose only for only signature types.
-    - Since the legacy "CallKind" will continue to be part of the internal function pointer state, but not exposed publically, a non-signature function pointer may not be equal to another function pointer and with no obvious way to determine why.
-The user would need to obtain a signature type in order to determine why.
-If we expose the "CallKind" to rectify this, then that will complicate the consumer's usage -- see "Normalization of calling conventions".
-    - This option has the best performance for normal runtime use.
-2) Expose for both normal types and signature types.
+Note that the `Type.IsUnmanagedFunctionPointer` property works for both modified and unmodified types.

-This design assumes (1) - expose only for signature types even though there are some equality issues.
+For This design assumes (1) - expose only for modified types even though there are some equality issues.

-Note that the `Type.IsUnmanagedFunctionPointer` property is planned to be available for non-signature pointer types.
-This is implementented by inspecting "CallKind".
-This is somewhat debtable - today this doesn't require looking at the custom modifiers to determine

-For signature types, since we must already do the work of exposing the calling conventions including the newer ones that are read via custom modifiers, it makes sense then to expose all custom modifieres via the new `Type.GetRequiredCustomModifiers()` and `Type.GetOptionalCustomModifiers()`.
+ types, since we must already do the work of exposing the calling conventions including the newer ones that are read via custom modifiers, it makes sense then to expose all custom modifieres via the new `Type.GetRequiredCustomModifiers()` and `Type.GetOptionalCustomModifiers()`.

 ## Type identity